Reflections & Reminders

 There is a surah in the Quran that the Prophet (peace and blessings be upon him) described as an intercessor for the one who recites it — a surah of thirty verses that will argue on behalf of its reciter until he is forgiven.
-That surah is Surah al-Mulk, the 67th chapter of the Quran, and its virtues are firmly established in the authentic Sunnah.
+That surah is Surah al-Mulk, the 67th chapter of the Quran, and its virtue is firmly established in the authentic Sunnah.

 The Reward of Reciting Surah al-Mulk